Choosing the Right Sex for Your Two New Kittens: What You Need to Know

 Choosing two female kittens can also be a wise decision.

-Female kittens are often more independent, which can be advantageous if you have a busy lifestyle.
+Female kittens are often more independent, which can be advantageous if I have a busy lifestyle.
 They may not demand as much attention as their male counterparts.
-This independence can allow you to maintain your routine without worrying about leaving them alone.
+This independence can allow me to maintain my routine without worrying about leaving them alone.

 Furthermore, female kittens often form strong bonds with each other, engaging in grooming and cuddling behaviors.
 Some owners have noted that their female kittens spend 30-40% of their playtime grooming each other, creating a warm and affectionate environment.